 Michaela Murphy

-Michaela Murphy is a Graduate Student at The University of Texas at Tyler.
-She is the Director of the campus Digital Design Studio and Co-President of the Creative Writing Club.
-Alongside the graduate level courses she takes for herself, she also teaches First Year Composition.
-She will earn her English MA degree in May of 2025.
+Michaela Murphy is a lecturer at The University of Texas at Tyler.
+She earned her English MA degree in May of 2025.
+She served as the Director of the campus Digital Design Studio and Co-President of the Creative Writing Club.
 She is published in the Spring 2023 issue of the Inspired Minds literary magazine and the Spring 2025 issue of the Between the Lines department newsletter.